Swan maiden: Chinese oral tales

-A tale from Southeastern China and near regions narrates the adventures of a prince who meets a Peacock Maiden, in a tale attributed to the Tai people.
+A tale from Southeastern China and nearby regions narrates the adventures of a prince who meets a Peacock Maiden, attributed to the Tai people.
 The tale is celebrated amongst the Dai people of China and was recorded as a poem and folk story, being known under several names, such as "Shaoshutun", "The Peacock Princess" or "Zhao Shutun and Lanwuluona".

-In a Chinese tale titled The Seven Snow-White Cranes, a scholar is walking somewhere on a bright day, when seven cranes being to fly down to the ground near him.
+In a Chinese tale titled The Seven Snow-White Cranes, a scholar is walking somewhere on a bright day, when seven cranes begin to fly down to the ground near him.
 The man hides behind some bushes and sees the cranes alighting near a pond, then taking off their feather garments to become human maidens.
-As they play and frolic in the water, the scholar steals the garments of one of the crane maidens, who pick up their featherskins, turn back into cranes and fly away, save for one of them.
+As they play and frolic in the water, the scholar steals the garments of one of the crane maidens, who pick up their featherskins, turn back into cranes, and fly away, save for one of them.
 The scholar appears to her and brings her home to be his wife.
 They have a son the next year, but the maiden still longs for the skies.
-One day, a maidservant takes all clothes inside the house and places them in the sun, along them the crane garments, which were hidden in a camphor chest.
+One day, a maidservant takes all the clothes inside the house and places them in the sun, along with the crane garments, which were hidden in a camphor chest.
 The crane maiden finds her garments and, with great joy, turns back into a crane and goes back to the heavens.
 Years pass, and their son grows up being mocked for not having a mother.
 He asks his scholar father where he can see his mother, and the man tells him to go to a certain hill and shout for a passing flock of seven cranes.
-The boy does as instructed and the crane maiden meets her son in human form.
-The boy asks for her to come back, which she cannot do, but, in return, gives him a magic gourd.
+The boy does as instructed, and the crane maiden meets her son in human form.
+The boy asks her to come back, which she cannot do, but, in return, gives him a magic gourd.